Jobs and Opportunities at EdTech Hub

 What we’re looking for

-The Specialist Network contributes to the Hub’s mission to build and apply the global evidence base about the use of technology in education in a practical way that supports decision-makers.
+EdTech Hub is looking to add technical experts to its Specialist Network, a global network of on-call education professionals.
+The Specialist Network contributes to the Hub’s overall mission to build and apply the global evidence base around the use of technology in education in a practical way that also supports decision-makers.
 Consultants who are part of the Specialist Network will be called on by EdTech Hub to carry out specific assignments based on their area(s) of expertise.
-The Specialist Network will also receive opportunities to connect, network, and learn from their peers around the globe.
+Network members will also have opportunities to connect, network, and learn from their peers around the globe.

-EdTech Hub seeks applicants with experience developing, implementing and / or evaluating education policies and programmes in Southeast Asia.
-Applicants must be based in Southeast Asia as well as have deep knowledge of the education and political landscape of one or more Southeast Asian countries.
-Fluency in a local language will be viewed as an asset.
-Applicants with experience living and working in one or more of the following countries strongly preferred:
+EdTech Hub seeks applicants with experience developing, implementing and / or evaluating education policies and programmes in the Maldives.
+Applicants based in country and who have deep knowledge of the national education and political landscapes are preferred.

 Responsibilities